 Department of Mathematics

 Three years of mathematics are required for graduation, with students strongly encouraged to take a fourth year.
 The curriculum is designed to prepare the student for college.
-Any student who successfully completes the curriculum at the Trigonometry/Pre-Calculus level will be well prepared for Calculus courses at the college level.
+Any student who successfully completes the curriculum of a full year Pre-Calculus level course will be prepared for Calculus at the college level.
 The curriculum also offers Advanced Placement Calculus courses for those students who show a greater aptitude for mathematics.

-Department of Mathematics Course Progression
+Department of Mathematics